themartiancompany/dogeos/README.md

 DogeOS is an extension of Life, an OS-like collection of software.

-DogeOS components run on a variety of computing platforms: phones, tablets, laptops, workstations, blockchain networks.
+DogeOS components run on a variety of computing platforms: blockchain networks, phones, tablets, laptops, workstations.

 DogeOS components run on a large variety of operating systems.